-The Panama Canal Authority seeks bids for two new container terminals, aiming to boost transshipment capacity to 6 million TEU.
+The Panama Canal Authority invites bids for two new terminals to enhance transshipment capacity to 6 million TEU, with a project cost of $2.6 billion.

 The Panama Canal Authority has invited international operators to prequalify for developing two new container terminals at either end of the canal, reports London's S&P Global.